Comparison of the potential energy for different equilibrium configurations of symmetric and asymmetric floating drops: The mathematical model and basic algorithms

-We use the Chebyshev spectral collocation methods developed for these equations by Treinen \cite{Treinen2023a}.
-These methods follow the rectangular collocation techniques of Driscoll and Hale \cite{DriscollHale2016} and the general overview by Aurentz and Trefethen \cite{AurentzTrefethen2017}.
-Also see Trefethen \cite{Trefethen2000}.
-These methods use a Newton method to treat the non-linearity of the equations, Chebyshev spectral methods to solve the resulting iterated linear systems, a scaling trick to compute the total arc-length of the solution of the boundary value problem as part of the system, and a continuity method for solutions that are not a graph over the base domain.
-The algorithm is adaptive and the tolerances are set to be within 14 digits of relative error for the Newton step and ten digits of the relative error for the boundary value problem.
 The programs used will then generate data points generically along $(r,U,\psi)$ associated with a number of Chebyshev points on an interval of length $2\ell$, which is the total arc-length of the generating curve.
 This is typically achieved with $n + 1 = 14$ Chebyshev points.
-We refer the reader to \cite{Treinen2023a} for more details.
-This approach is robust and is a significant improvement over the sometimes unstable shooting methods used in \cite{ET2005}, though it should be pointed out that there are extreme cases where the algorithm used here could fail to converge, even when modified to localize problematic portions of the solution curve using domain decomposition, as is discussed by Haug and Treinen \cite{HaugTreinen2024}.
-In our experiments for this work we have called this solver millions of times and have never encountered the degenerate cases that were explored in \cite{HaugTreinen2024}.
-From this point onward, when we mention solutions to a particular boundary value problem, we mean a numerical approximation that is found with the algorithm from \cite{Treinen2023a} using the tolerances we have mentioned above.
+We again refer the reader to Treinen \cite{Treinen2023a} for more details.
+This approach is robust and is a significant improvement over the sometimes unstable shooting methods used by Elcrat and Treinen \cite{ET2005}, though it should be pointed out that there are extreme cases where the algorithm used here could fail to converge, even when modified to localize problematic portions of the solution curve using domain decomposition, as is discussed by Haug and Treinen \cite{HaugTreinen2024}.
+In our experiments for this work we have called this solver millions of times and have never encountered the degenerate cases that were explored by Haug and Treinen.
+From this point onward, when we mention solutions to a particular boundary value problem, we mean a numerical approximation that is found with the algorithm from Treinen \cite{Treinen2023a} using the tolerances we have mentioned above.